-If your employment terminates after age 50, Unreduced Retirement Benefits are available at age 55 (or later), and continue for life.
+If your employment terminates after age 50, Unreduced Retirement Benefits are available at age 55 (or later), for benefits earned prior to January 1, 2021, or age 60 (or later) for benefits earned starting January 1, 2021, and continue for life.
 Retirement Incentive Benefits are computed by applying a table of retirement percentages (see Section IV.B below) to your Unreduced Retirement Benefit.